shayanbo/VideoPlayerContainer/README.md

 As you can see above, it's a completed Widget.

-* We use `fileprivate` modifier to mark APIs that's only available for its belonging Widget
+* We use `fileprivate` modifier to mark APIs that's only available for its belonging Widget.
-* We use `@ViewState` to mark the variable that's able to trigger the SwiftUI update mechanism (like @Published, @State)
+* We use `@ViewState` to mark the variable that's able to trigger the SwiftUI update mechanism (like @Published, @State).
-* We use `WithService` as the Widget's root View to make sure any `@ViewState` variable changes will make the whole Widget involved in the update mechanism
+* We use `WithService` as the Widget's root View to make sure any `@ViewState` variable changes will make the whole Widget involved in the update mechanism.
 * We use `@ViewState` variable to condition which image to use in the Widget.
-(ViewModel's Output)
+(ViewModel's Output).
-* We call service method to complete the widget's work (ViewModel's Input)
+* We call service method to complete the widget's work (ViewModel's Input).

 ## Access Modifiers in Service